gruppe-adler/grad-winrateTracker/README.md

 Tracks winrate for players and sides and saves them on the server.
 Can be used supplementary to [GRAD Scoreboard](https://github.com/gruppe-adler/grad-scoreboard) or standalone.

+Enables you to:
+* save statistics of multiple games of the same mission
+* save statistics of multiple games of different missions
+* generate a statistics array that you can feed into [GRAD Scoreboard](https://github.com/gruppe-adler/grad-scoreboard) to display it

 ## Dependencies
 * [CBA_A3](https://github.com/CBATeam/CBA_A3)

 ## Installation
 ### Manually
 1. Create a folder in your mission root folder and name it `modules`.
 Then create one inside there and call it `grad-winrateTracker`.
 2. Download the contents of this repository ( there's a download link at the side ) and put it into the directory you just created.